-This item forces the system to prompt for a password only when entering BIOS setup or during each bootup.
+This item allows you to check a password after it has been entered.
 The options are Setup and Always.

 Boot Sector Virus Protection

 When Enabled, the AMI BIOS displays a warning when any program (or virus) issues a Disk Format command or attempts to write to the boot sector of the hard disk drive.
 The options are Enabled and Disabled.